haskell-lisp/husk-quick-start/README.md

 There is also a convenience ``make`` target provide that does both of these with one command: ``make build``.
 Note that the ``make`` target must be executed from the top-level (clone) directory.

+Note that, as long as husk-scheme is downloaded from a published source (i.e., declared in the ``extra-deps`` section of the project ``stack.yaml``), you won't need to explicitly call ``stack build husk-scheme``.
+However, since we're using a version of Husk that's only available in the Github repo, we need to make the extra ``stack`` call.

 ## REPL [&#x219F;](#contents)